Sydney's best nightclubs

 Best for: Die-hard club action with a world-class view

 It's tricky to find, but once you're at Home, the bangers will be booming and you'll be bouncing off the walls with a sweet view of the dazzling Darling Harbour lights glistening in your starry eyes.
-Heralded as Sydney's only true "superclub", Home recently become the new domain for long-running party crew Starfvckers.
+Heralded as Sydney's only true "superclub", Home has an eclectic mix of events, from a weekly firing of the glitter-cannon at Homemade to popular fetish party Hellfire Club once a month.
 It’s got three levels, eight rooms, and a roster of DJs spinning house, techno, trance, EDM, electro and more.
 Hectic.

 Best for: Working up a sweat to your favourite international DJ